puppetlabs/bolt/documentation/developer_updates.md

   - Load from `files/files/myscript.sh` (old behavior)
   - Fall back to `files/myscript.sh` (new behavior)

-**Phase 2**: In this phase, the precedence of paths searched will be switched: so Bolt will first look in the new location for a given path, and then the old location.
-Since this is a breaking change it will either be gated by the same future flag as above, or will happen with a major version release.
+**Phase 2**: In this phase, we'll switch the precedence of paths that Bolt
+searches: so Bolt will first look in the new location for a given path, and then the old location.
+Because this is a breaking change, it will either be gated by the same future flag as above, or will happen with a major version release.

 - Provided: `module/myscript.sh`
   - Load from `files/myscript.sh` (old behavior)